Blogging can be a great creative outlet. It is also an opportunity to turn an idea into profits.

 Your blog is a business.
 As a business owner, it is vital to understand the difference between gambling vs. calculated risk.

 Gambling is a type of risk.
 But, it also puts something in jeopardy.
 It is a shot in the dark in hopes that something positive will happen.

 For example, if you are playing poker, you are putting your time and money on the line in hopes that you will get a significant return.
 No research is done.
 You are throwing money out there, hoping that you will get something in return.

 A calculated risk involves putting something to work.
-You have done the research and invested your time and energy to know if it is something you should consider.
+You have done the research and invested your time and energy to know if it should be considered.

 Let’s talk about a blogging course.
-Yes, it may cost $147, but you have thought about the potential for income growth by applying the principles.
-You realize that learning what to do sooner can not only earn back that initial investment but will result in more income overall.
+Yes, it may cost $147, but you have thought about income growth potential by applying the principles.
+You realize that learning what to do sooner can earn back that initial investment and result in more income overall.

 While both do involve taking a chance, a calculated risk usually has better odds.
-There is a greater chance that you are going to see the positive results you want as you have done your due diligence and know the potential that can come as a result.
+There is a greater chance that you will see the positive results you want as you have done your due diligence and know the potential that can come as a result.